Difference between Credit and Noncredit

 Eligibility to Enroll in Credit Courses

 You need a high school diploma or GED to enroll in credit courses.
 If you are under 22 years of age as of Sept.
 15 for fall or Jan.
 15 for spring and not officially admitted or enrolled in a CU-Boulder degree program, you must meet criteria similar to those of freshmen entering the university.
 To determine your eligibility to take credit classes, you must meet (by phone or in person) with a Continuing Education academic advisor and provide copies of your high school transcript and SAT or ACT scores.
-If you are 22 years old or older, bring proof of your high school diploma or GED.

 Schedule an appointment with an advisor.